Share Prices & Company Research

 Who can open a Stocks and Shares ISA or Junior Stocks and Shares ISA?

-You must be 18 to open a Stocks and Shares ISA, or Junior ISAs (JISAs) are available from birth to 18.
+You must be 18 years of age to open a Stocks and Shares ISA, with Junior ISAs (JISAs) available from birth to age 18.

 Parents or guardians can open a JISA, but the money belongs to the child.
-The child can take responsibility for the account from 16 onwards but cannot release the money until they turn 18.
+The child can take responsibility for the account from age 16 onwards, but cannot release the money until they turn 18.

 Can I have more than one Stocks and Shares ISA?

-You can also choose to split up your allowance and put money into Cash ISAs, or both types.
-It is up to the individual how they divide up their allowance.
-For example, you could opt to put £10,000 in one Stocks and Shares ISA, £5,000 in another Stocks and Shares ISA with another provider and £5,000 in a Cash ISA.
+You can also choose to split up your allowance and put money into a Cash ISAs and investments into a Stocks and Shares ISA, or both types.
+It is up to the individual how they use their allowance.
+For example, you could opt to put holdings to the value of £10,000 in one Stocks and Shares ISA, £5,000 in another Stocks and Shares ISA with another provider and £5,000 in a Cash ISA.

-However, JISA’s are slightly different, not only does the account belong to the child, but they are only able to have one Stocks and Shares JISA and one Cash JISA at any point in time.
-You can move them between providers.
+However, JISA’s are slightly different.
+Not only does the account belong to the child, but they are only able to have one Stocks and Shares JISA and one Cash JISA at any point in time.
+You can move JISAs between providers.

 What makes Stocks and Shares ISAs tax efficient?